adaptive-intelligent-robotics/QDax/README.md

 ## Contributors

-QDax is currently developed and maintained by the [Adaptive & Intelligent Robotics Lab (AIRL)](https://www.imperial.ac.uk/adaptive-intelligent-robotics/) and [InstaDeep](https://www.instadeep.com/):
+QDax is currently developed and maintained by the [Adaptive & Intelligent Robotics Lab (AIRL)](https://www.imperial.ac.uk/adaptive-intelligent-robotics/) and [InstaDeep](https://www.instadeep.com/).
+Thank you to all the contributors from both teams!

 From AIRL: